 Lo’s was definitely a must-do.
 We’d heard about the chocolate cake, but rumor hadn’t hit us about the DOUGHNUTS!
 I looked at the menu and ordered one each: doughnut, banana cake, and chocolate cake.
 Lena, the proprietor, cautioned me that we’d probably want more than just one doughnut and they take about 15 minutes to make.
 How many doughnuts are in a batch?
 Four.
 SOLD.
 And thank goodness.
 Don’t get me wrong, both cakes were good but the doughnuts were AMAZING.
 They are Fijian style, with a crispy texture on the outside and light and fluffy American-pancake style center.
 They were served with some kind of sauce.
 Worth the hike.
 Plus, there were various handicrafts that my parents bought for souvenirs, and check out the view from Lo’s!

 Just south of Nanuya Island Resort is a beach that is leased out by Blue Lagoon Cruises.
 The hike to Lo’s comes out here, so although there are signs asking you not to use the beach, you don’t have much of a choice.
 However, I would certainly avoid walking on this part of the beach while the cruise ship is in!

 We had a wonderful dinner at Nanuya Resort (and a big one – everyone had leftovers to bring home).

-Finally, the last day arrived.
-Mom and I snorkeled in the morning and had a few fantastic spottings.
+Mom and I snorkeled in the morning just off the resort’s jetty and had a few fantastic sightings.